-In the East African Rift region, Kenya was the first African country to tap geothermal energy electric power generation.
+In the East African Rift region, Kenya was the first African country to tap geothermal energy for electric power generation.
 This has partly been due to its limited hydro resources and the success that it had in the staged geothermal development since 1982.
-Kenya's first electricity generating plant has been operating for 24 years and has proven to be reliable and economical with a 98% availability and 100% load factor.
-This has encouraged Kenya to speed up its geothermal power development program.
+Kenya's first electricity generating plant in Olkaria (Figure 5) has been operating for 24 years and has proven to be reliable and economical with a 98% availability and 100% load factor.
+This has encouraged Kenva to speed up its geothermal power development program.
 It now has an installed capacity of about 130 MWe.
-This has been achieved over a period of 50 years since exploration started in the 1950's.
-To date, a total of 105 wells have been drilled for exploration, production, monitoring and injection with depths varying from between 1,000 and 2,600 m.
-The recent long term least-cost power development program foresees an addition of generating capacity from geothermal by 1,260 MW by the year 2018.
-It is notable that in Kenya other than electricity production, geothermal water and carbon dioxide from geothermal fluids are used in an extensive complex of green houses for growing roses.
-Rose exports from that farm total US\$300 million per year (Mwangi, 2005; S. Simiyu pers. comm.).
+This has been achieved over a period of 50 years since exploration started in the To date, a total of 105 wells 1950's. have been drilled for exploration, production, monitoring and re-injection with depths varying from between 1000 and 2,600 m.
+The long term least-cost power development program foresees a total generating capacity of 2350 MW by the year 2019 of which about 576 MW will be from geothermal power plants.
+It is notable that in Kenya other than electricity production, geothermal water and carbon dioxide are used in an extensive complex of green houses for growing roses.
+Rose exports from that farm total US\$300 million per year.